 This year’s conference theme is "Leaving your Legacy" and will focus on acknowledging challenges, building resiliency, and empowering current and aspiring student leaders of color to use their talents and abilities to serve their communities.
 Registration is free and open to all current and aspiring student leaders, but all participants must register online.
 The Center for Student Diversity is accepting applications for Presentation Proposals the Black Student Leadership Conference.

-The Service-Learning & Civic Engagement Conference (SLCE) is an annual event hosted by the Maryland – D.C.
-Campus Compact, a network of universities and individuals dedicated to creating strong civic engagement, service-learning, and community partnerships in the Maryland and D.C. area.
-This year students, faculty, staff, and community partners will gather at American University to discuss the achievements and challenges made over the last year – and the work that still has to be done moving forward.
-For more information about last year's conference.
+The Service-Learning & Civic Engagement Conference (SLCE) is an annual event hosted by the Campus Compact Mid-Atlantic, a network of universities and individuals dedicated to creating strong civic engagement, service-learning, and community partnerships in the Maryland, Delaware and D.C. area.
+Students, faculty, staff, and community partners come together to discuss the achievements and challenges around civic engagement and service-learning work.
+For more information, contact email@example.com.